apopjak/FullStack/4. Personal Blog FullStack/README.md

 # Personal Website

 Welcome to my personal website project!
-This project was built solo and showcases my skills in web development, using various technologies and tools.
+This single page which project was built solo.
+(CSS Styling is from external source).

 ![img.png](img.png)